|The AHRC Research Centre for Musical Performance as Creative

 focused on live musical performance and creative music-making.

-The Centre is undertaking five research projects with
+The Centre has undertaken five research projects with

 associated workshops.
 It has also established an international Performance Studies Network to enable